PameFT/Unit-6---Pythonic-Monopoly/README.md

 ## 2 - Dashboard:

-After I have worked out all of the code and analysis from part 1, I use the Panel library to build an interactive dashboard for all of the visualizations.
+After, I have worked out all of the codes and analysis from part 1, I used the Panel library to build an interactive dashboard for all of the visualizations.

 Additionally, I used the relevant object .servable() to launch this app,  as a server outside of the notebook as link below.